Financial Exploitation Training

 As part of an ongoing Administration for Community Living (ACL) grant for the Alzheimer’s Disease Supportive Services Program (ADSSP), the Virginia Department for Aging and Rehabilitative Services (DARS) is expanding and standardizing dementia knowledge within the No Wrong Door (NWD) network.
 Training has been developed and is available for Options Counselors (OC), Information and Referral Specialists (I&R), and Care Transitions Coaches.
 DARS invites local Area Agencies on Aging, Centers for Independent Living, and their NWD partners to complete the training in order to enhance Virginia’s Dementia-Capability.
 Each completer will be issued a certificate on Dementia-Capability and once an entire agency’s I&R, OC, or Care Transitions Coach staff complete the training, DARS will issue an agency-wide certificate.

-Any questions on this initiative should be directed to Devin Bowers, Dementia Services Coordinator at DARS, (804) 662-9154 or email@example.com
+Any questions on this initiative should be directed to George Worthington, Dementia Services Coordinator at DARS, on (804) 662-9154 or email@example.com.

-To access the training and learn more please click here and select Dementia Capable Training from the menu.
+To access the training and learn more, please click here.